SeekyCt/mkw-gecko-codes/README.md

 # mkw-gecko-codes
-Source for gecko codes i made
+Source for gecko codes I made, things like 04 codes won't be added